The Spirit and Power of Elijah

 Much of the church is in the same place as Ahab.
 The church hates the real prophetic because the real prophetic does not always prophesy good concerning the church (1 Kings 22:8).
 The church views their prophesying as “evil” because it is not what she wants to hear.
 The church has come to a place in which she can only hear what is “positive” even if the Lord wants her to see a “negative” truth.
 If we do not desire the truth above all else, wether negative or positive; we will be swept away in the deception that is coming and be destroyed along with Ahab.

 The spirit and power of Elijah will rest on a company of believers to preach the truth, and to confront the false prophetic.
-Just as Elijah killed the 450 prophets of Baal, the Lord will use these vessels to kill the false prophetic ministry in the nations.
+Just as Elijah killed the 450 prophets of Baal, the Lord will use these vessels to bring an end to the false prophetic ministry in the nations.
 Those moving in the spirit and power of Elijah will be given true authority from the throne.
 At the command of the Lord, they will embarrass the false prophetic in the church.
 The false prophets in the charismatic church will call for fire from Heaven and the Lord will not answer.
 The real prophetic from the Lord will minister in great power from Heaven.
 The real from the false will be made clear in the days ahead.

-During the time of Elijah, God’s people and prophets had turned away from him to their own idols.
-Much like today, the church has turned from him to the idolatry of ministry and many other things.
+During the time of Elijah, God’s people and prophets had turned away from Him to their own idols.
+Much like today, the church has turned from Him to the idolatry of ministry and many other things.
 Therefore the Lord has sent a lying spirit to the mouths of the many in the current prophetic movement (1 Kings 22:19-23).
 The focus of these prophets has become keeping their ministries going.
 Instead of the secret place and delivering the true word of the Lord, their priority is building their ministry, being accepted by others leaders, getting their words put on the major prophetic websites, and being invited to the major conferences around the country.
 In order to maintain this and get money for their ministries, they must give prophetic words that the people want to hear.
 These prophets are controlled by the people rather than the Lord.
 Therefore the Lord sends them a deceiving spirit so that they will believe a lie.
-Theses prophets can no longer hear the Lord through his word.
+Theses prophets can no longer hear the Lord through His word.

 “But Zedekiah the son of Chenaanah went near, and smote Micaiah on the cheek, and said, Which way went the Spirit of the Lord from me to speak unto thee?”
 (1 Kings 22:24 KJV).
 As this scripture indicates, the prophet that had been deceived didn’t even know that his prophecy was false.
 He was in such deception that he thought the Holy Spirit was still with him and that he was actually giving the word of the Lord.
 The fact was, the Holy Spirit had departed from him, and an evil spirit had come upon him just like king Saul (1 Samuel 16:14).
 Many in the modern day prophetic are just like Zedekiah.
 They truly believe they are still giving the word of the Lord.
 These are teaching doctrines that state the Lord no longer judges, all while ignoring many scriptures in the New Testament that state otherwise.
 These prophets are leading the Lord’s people astray just as the prophets of Asherah did.
 Major defeats will come to the body of Christ if we continue to give heed to these prophets.